Comprehensive Pet Dental Care From Our Veterinary Dentists

 At the Phoenix Veterinary Center, we understand that anesthesia is a common concern for many pet owners.
 We will administer anesthesia safely to your pet and use individualized anesthetic protocols for your pet based on its age, breed, type of procedure and health status.

-Dr. Emily Baldwin has advanced training in anesthesia and places a high priority on pet safety, support and patient recovery.
-Her veterinary team will conduct a pre-anesthetic examination to make sure your dog or cat is prepared for surgery.
-During the procedure, she will monitor your pet’s progress and make sure that proper pain management protocol is being followed.
+Dr. Evan Ware has advanced training in anesthesia and places a high priority on pet safety, support and patient recovery.
+His veterinary team will conduct a pre-anesthetic examination to make sure your dog or cat is prepared for surgery.
+During the procedure, he will monitor your pet’s progress and make sure that proper pain management protocol is being followed.

 Does My Pet Need to See a Veterinary Dentist?

 Most veterinarians perform standard dental examinations and teeth cleaning.
 However, a generic veterinarian may not have the tools and equipment required to resolve certain oral and dental problems.
 A veterinary dentist that focuses on canine and feline dentistry and oral surgery will offer a wide range of special treatment options that you may not find at a general veterinary office.